Brown spider monkey: Distribution

 The brown spider monkey is found in northern Colombia and northwestern Venezuela.
 In Colombia, it is found from the right bank of the Magdalena River in the Magdalena and Cesar Departments, the south western portions of Guajira in the northernmost parts of the Serrania de Perija, and in the middle Magdalena River Valley at least to the Caldas and Cundinamarca Departments.
 In Venezuela, the brown spider monkey is normally found at altitudes between 20 and 700 m.

+The inter-Andean forest is also diminishing due to mining, infrastructure, and other industrial reinforcements.
+In addition, their recovery from population loss is due to their low reproductive rate.
+Typically, they reproduce every 2–3 years.

 Ecology and behaviour

 Even though the brown spider monkey spends most of its time high in trees, it occasionally descends to eat soil and drink water.
 Since it forages in high canopies, it prefers undisturbed primary forests.
 The brown spider monkey travels in small groups, and instead of walking or running on all fours, it travels mostly by swinging and climbing between trees.

 The brown spider monkey mainly forages in the forest canopy and relies mostly on its senses of sight, smell, taste, and touch to find food.
 It is mainly herbivorous and frugivorous.
 A main component of the brown spider monkey's diet is ripe fruit.
 Over three quarters of its diet is lipid-rich fruits.
 However, in drier seasons where fruit is less abundant, it feeds on leaves, seeds, flowers, bark, honey, decaying wood, and occasionally insects such as termites and caterpillars.
 The brown spider monkey feeds on different species of figs year around.
 Scientists have observed it eating soil and clay, and hypothesized that the reasons for this behavior could be to obtain minerals from the soil, for example phosphorus, or in order to maintain a pH-balance in its digestive system.
 The brown spider monkey finds water to drink on the forest floor at "salado sites."
 Competition for food occurs between spider monkeys and other frugivorous primates.

+The fragmented lands that brown spider monkeys live in, causes their social behavior and ranging patterns to vary.
+The male-to-female aggression is very common and a consistent pattern, as it is a mechanism of social control for an indirect form of sexual coercion or a ritualized courtship.

 Average lifespan of a spider monkey is 27 years, however, in captivity it can reach 40 years old.

 Natural predators include jaguars (Panthera onca), mountain lions (Puma concolor), harpy eagles (Harpia harpyja), and crested eagles (Morphnus guianensis).
 The brown spider monkey is known to shake branches in order to ward off potential predators.